-An interview with supervising sound editor George Peters on how sound can shape story.
+Dig into our interview with supervising sound editor George Peters on how sound can shape story.

 It’s a good time to be a fan of the Batman ethos.
 Storytellers are painting the popular comic book characters with a fresh canvas.

 The Joker intertwined the effects of mental health and psychological torment in a malevolent character study.
 Matt Reeves is directing The Batman, the first solo feature since Nolan’s Dark Knight trilogy, which is scheduled for a June 2021 release.
 Editor Fred Raskin is currently cutting the Suicide Squad sequel.
-And Harley Quinn, whose has become one of the most popular female superhero characters since appearing on Batman: The Animated Series, broke away for a solo story in Birds of Prey.
+And Harley Quinn, who has become one of the most popular female superhero characters since appearing on Batman: The Animated Series, broke away for a solo story in Birds of Prey.

 Sound plays an important role in any feature or series, and No Film School wanted to find out how the show’s aural landscape is crafted to create Harley’s perspective.
-We sat down with sound supervisor George Peters, who is also serves as the re-rerecording mixer and has been on the show since its inception.
+We sat down with sound supervisor George Peters, who also serves as the re-recording mixer and has been on the show since its inception.

 No Film School: Having watched the series, it’s really different than any other comic book cartoon out there.
 Was that what intrigued you about it?

 George Peters: I’ve always been a big comic book fan, a Batman fan, and animation fan, and it was shocking for me the first time we recorded it.
 It was unlike anything I’ve done before and I was immediately on board because of it.